1 side owned slaves. The other side started Black History Month. How a family heals

 We owe it to each other.

-Edited by Marcia Davis and Maquita Peters; Photos edited by Virginia Lozano contributed to this story
+Edited by Marcia Davis and Maquita Peters; Photos edited by Virginia Lozano.
+James Sneed contributed to the Code Switch podcast. contributed to this story

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.